Neutral Grip Pull Up For A Strong Upper Back

 It has a narrower grip than a wide pull up and a wider grip than a close grip pull up.
 A neutral grip is just a fraction wider than shoulder width.

-This skill is part of a muscle up progression.
+This skill is part of a pull up progression.
 It’s not the easiest exercise.
 You are pulling up your entire weight against gravity.
+So, most beginners will not be able to do a single strict pull up.

-Neutral grip pull up is a part of muscle up progression.
+A neutral grip pull up is the hardest exercise in a pull up progression.
 It will help you improve the strength of your upper back and biceps.

 This move is used as a part of a pull or upper body workout.
 Pull workout will mostly work on your upper back, biceps, and rear delts.
 Upper body workout will also target your front and side delts, triceps, and chest.
 So, you see how this skill fits those workouts perfectly.